BUILDING DEMOCRACY FOR ALL

 Amy Cyr is a middle school social studies teacher at Hampshire Regional School in Westhampton, Massachusetts.

-Sharon A. Edwards, Ed.D. is an author, retired public elementary school teacher and a clinical faculty member in the College of Education at the University of Massachusetts Amherst.
+Sharon A. Edwards, Ed.D. is an author, retired elementary school teacher and a clinical faculty member in the College of Education at the University of Massachusetts Amherst.

 Stephen McGinty is a research librarian at the W.E.B.
 Du Bois Library at the University of Massachusetts Amherst.